pjpeters13/project1/README.md

 After preparing your initial dataset, proceed with `prepdata_ofns_desc.ipynb` to clean your data with a specific focus on offense types and reporting times.
 The cleaned data will be crucial for the analysis phase.

-Finally, use `ofns_data_analysis.ipynb` to analyze the cleaned data, focusing on identifying the most common offenses and preparing them for further predictive modeling.
+Finally, use any of files from Data_Analysis folder to analyze the cleaned data, focusing on identifying the most common offenses and preparing them for further predictive modeling.

 By following these steps, you'll be well on your way to uncovering insights from the crime data and preparing it for comprehensive analysis and modeling.

 ## Overview of Files

-### 1. `geting_data.ipynb`
+### 1. `Data_Prep/geting_data.ipynb`

 **Purpose:** Initial data preparation and understanding.